PuneetPant/PuneetPant/README.md

 ## 💡 About Me
 I’m a frontend engineer with over 5 years of experience in building highly performant and user-centric applications.
 I love working on complex UI systems, mentoring peers, and continuously learning new technologies.

-- 🖥️ Strong in **React, TypeScript, Next.js, Redux Toolkit, Tailwind CSS**
+- 🖥️ Strong in **React, JavaScript, TypeScript, Next.js, Redux Toolkit, Tailwind CSS**
 - ⚡ Experience in optimizing performance (improved Lighthouse scores, reduced load time by 20% at Cvent)
 - 🤝 Skilled in collaboration, mentoring, and conducting knowledge-sharing tech sessions
 - ☁️ Exposure to **AWS, Jenkins, Octopus** and CI/CD pipelines